Lindelani21/Lindelani21/README.md

 - 💻 I love coding in C#, working with Xamarin for mobile apps, and creating seamless user experiences.
 I've also dabbled in front-end web technologies and database design.

-- 🌱 I’m currently learning Data Stack, cool things i promise but I'm always looking to grow, whether through collaborating on open-source projects or learning new frameworks and tools to stay ahead in the fast-evolving tech world.
+- 🌱 I’m currently learning Data Stack, cool things I promise but I'm always looking to grow, whether through collaborating on open-source projects or learning new frameworks and tools to stay ahead in the fast-evolving tech world.

 - 💬 Ask me about C++ and SQL, semi-pro glazer for real.

 - 📫 How to reach me lindelanilethabo21@gmail.com

-- ⚡ Fun fact.
-The first computer mouse was made from wood, lol.
+- ⚡ Controversial opinion?
+Python is overrated

 <h3 align="left">Languages and Tools:</h3>